abenf/Spring_22_Computational_Methods_CS417/MA_03/README.md

 ./main.py
 ```

-the following data or similar will be displayed alongside of a plot 'h vs. absolute error'
+the following or similar data will be displayed alongside a plot 'h vs. absolute error'

 ```